MindStudioOfficial/ndiscopes/README.md

   - [x] UYVY (most common, fastest)
   - [x] BGRA (stills and alpha)
   - others are very uncommon IMO
+- [x] Audiometer for every audio channel of the NDI source in dBu scale

 ### GPU Support